rsquaredata/cheat-sheets/time-series/notebook.md

 plot(ts(serie), xlim = c(1,120), ylim = c(0,120))
 abline(mod$coefficients, col = "red", lwd = 2)
 ```
-This example show that linear regression extrapolates a trend even when the series has clearly stabilized.
+This example shows that linear regression extrapolates a trend even when the series has clearly stabilized.

 ## 2.2.
 Principle of exponential smoothing